MetaMask/metamask-extension/docs/confirmation-refactoring/confirmation-state-management/README.md

 # Confirmation Pages - Frontend State Management

 State Management is very important piece to keep frontend confirmation code simplified.
 Currently state management is fragmented over places and is complicated.
-Following guidelines will be useful for designing State Magagement:
+Following guidelines will be useful for designing State Management:

 1. Use state obtained from backend (redux store `state.metamask`) as single source of truth
 2. For state derived from the backend state hooks can be written, these will internally use backend state